 In both markets, 2021 was a bumper year for M&A, as dealmaking demand that had built up during the COVID-19 pandemic in 2020 was unleashed.
 As a result, it’s unsurprising that 2022 has so far seen something of a pull back, with dealmakers facing up to headwinds including a more unsettled macro environment, ongoing supply chain issues and geopolitical uncertainty coming from both the war in Ukraine and China.

-Across both the US and the UK, 2022 should see numerous companies seeking to shore up their balance sheets and operations by both disposing of non-core divisions and acquiring competitors in their core spaces.
+Across both the US and the UK, 2022 to 2023 should see numerous companies seeking to shore up their balance sheets and operations by both disposing of non-core divisions and acquiring competitors in their core spaces.
 Other firms, meanwhile, will seek to reduce risk by absorbing vertical partners.

 In the UK, the economy on the whole is experiencing one of the largest cost-of-living squeezes on record.
 People and businesses are facing up to soaring inflation and rapid increases in commodity prices, with petrol having recently hit £2.50 per litre in London, more than double the price in New York.